Diplomacy - Japan Policy Forum

 War and Order from the Global South

 War has thrown the international order into flux.
 The search for a multipolar order centered on various “Souths” has begun.
 Key Points: The presence of emerging powers, which sometimes surpass developed nations, is growing.
 New, regionally driven frameworks for conflict management are emerging and warrant closer scrutiny.
 Japan should consider shifting away from “American dominance” and toward “diversification.”
-Kawashima Shin, Professor, University of Tokyo Wars and hostilities frequently erupt across Eurasia, from Ukraine to the Middle East, India and Pakistan, Thailand and Cambodia.
+Wars and hostilities frequently erupt across Eurasia, from Ukraine to the Middle East, India and Pakistan, Thailand and Cambodia.
 After occupying and annexing the Crimean Peninsula in 2014, Russia’s fighting in eastern Ukraine escalated into a full-scale invasion in 2022.
 This aggression continues to this day.
 On October 7, 2023, Hamas attacked Israel.
 Israel subsequently retaliated by extending its attacks beyond Gaza to include pro-Iranian forces, such as Hezbollah.
-Israel also launched military strikes on Iran, targeting its nuclear program. ... ...
+Israel also launched military strikes on Iran, targeting its nuclear program.
+The Middle Eastern order has undergone ... ...
 [Read more]